Walk away, hang up, delete or shred

 - Check with your municipal building inspection department to find out which permits you'll need (this is not your contractor's responsibility unless that is spelled out in your contract).
 Also, check with your insurance company to discuss any extra insurance requirements that will add to your final cost.

 - Keep the number of payments to a minimum and check with Your Provincial or Territorial Consumer Affairs Office for relevant consumer legislation.

 Walk away, hang up, delete or shred an offer that sounds too good to be true.

 There are many types of scams that are designed to take your money.
 Look below for some helpful information.

 - Are you worried that some charities who call are not legitimate?
-Check out the charities section of the Canadian Consumer Handbook.
+Check out the Donation and charities page.

 - Be careful when you shop and interact online.
 Keep your guard up for scams and bogus offers.
 For information and help when you shop online visit Online Shopping.